Security concerns behind Obama welcome shake-up

 “I am 78 years of age.
 I have never been treated or spoken to in this way in the past.
 I do not want this to be a reflection on president Obama.
 I am a leader of the Wurundjeri Nation.
 I asked to be treated as an equal.”

+Aunty Joy said she did not blame Mr Obama, but instead pointed the finger at Growth Faculty.

-On Thursday, organisers said they had been working with Aunty Joy and the Wurundjeri community for many weeks ahead of the event.
+On Thursday, Growth Faculty said it had worked with Aunty Joy and the Wurundjeri community for weeks ahead of the event.

-“Due to security requirements, the organisation was unable to accommodate last minute changes to the agreed upon ceremony,” the organisation said in a statement.
+“Due to security requirements, the organisation was unable to accommodate last-minute changes to the agreed upon ceremony,” it said in a statement.

 “Growth Faculty has apologised to Aunty Joy that last night’s ceremony could not be changed.”

-They said she had accepted an invitation to perform a Welcome to Country at a business lunch in Melbourne on Thursday.
+The organisation said Aunty Joy had accepted an invitation to perform a welcome to country at a business lunch in Melbourne on Thursday.

+Wurundjeri Woi-wurrung Cultural Heritage Aboriginal Corporation chief executive Donald Betts accused Growth Faculty of cultural insensitivity for cancelling Aunty Joy’s appearance.

+“She really wanted to welcome [Mr Obama] home and let him know that he’s on land that the Wurundjeri people are custodians of and First Nations custodians are responsible for all people on their land,” he told ABC Radio Melbourne.

+“For her to then be rejected, to say that she was too difficult for asking for minimal accommodation, I think that was a little culturally insensitive.”

-Wurundjeri-Willam woman Mandy Nicholson delivered the welcome to country at the Wednesday event, alongside a performance by the Djirri-Djirri dancers.
+Wurundjeri-Willam woman Mandy Nicholson delivered the welcome to country at Mr Obama’s event on Wednesday night, alongside a performance by the Djirri-Djirri dancers.

-Welcome to country protocols were traditional law and practice used to welcome and offer protection to guests on Wurundjeri lands for millennia, the corporation said.

-It pointed to Aunty Joy as having also welcomed the Queen, Nelson Mandela and the Dalai Lama to country, and said guests of honour participating in the welcome was a public sign of respect.

 Comment on this story